Christian-Active/alx-system_engineering-devops/0x00-shell_basics/README.md

-Print the current working directory
+List out the contents of the current directory